goplot/goplot/README.md

   5. Assess your XCH wins!
   6. Inspire your own project!

-(Please have fun stealing whatever you can from this project and make it your own, or if you want to contribute to goplot submit a PR.)
+(Please have fun stealing whatever you can from this project and make it your own, or if you want to contribute to Goplot submit a PR.)

 Other Options
 ------------

 Goplot is not for everyone.
 It was developed mainly with concern for management and monitoring of massive parallel plotting.
 It assumes knowledge of Linux and willingness to tinker with bash scripts.
 You will need to learn a little something about doing custom dashboards in Grafana.
+You may have to do a lot of things you have no idea how to do and only searches to help.

 There are a few other options worth looking at that may either do what you want better than goplot or may supplement goplot:

   1. Chia default graphical interface; https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL
     - Probably the best choice for a simple farm, likely to get more features added over time and perhaps eventually make goplot obsolete